tredoc/go-crud-api/README.md

 - Unit tests

 ---
-💡Check db/docs for more info about db schema.
+💡Check docs/db for more info about db schema.
-Feel free to insert db schema from txt file to dbdiagram.io to see it in a more convenient way.
+Feel free to insert db schema from txt file to dbdiagram.io to see it or edit in a more convenient way.

 To generate migration use `migrate create -ext sql -dir db/migrations -seq migration_name`

 ### 📝How to run:
-- Configure .env.example file or use mine configuration and rename it to .env
+- Configure .env file or use mine configuration .env.example and rename it to .env
 - Run `docker-compose up --build` to build and run the app
 - Create a database with the name you specified in the .env file
 - Install `github.com/golang-migrate/migrate` for migrations
 - Run `make migrate/up` to apply migrations or `make migrate/down` to rollback migrations
+- Run `make run/dev` to run the app in dev mode

+### 📝How to swag:
+- Run `go install github.com/swaggo/swag/cmd/swag@latest` to install swagger
+- Run `make swag` in project root to generate swagger documentation
+- Open `http://localhost:{YOUR_PORT}/swagger/index.html` to see swagger documentation

+### 📝How to test:
 - Install `go install github.com/vektra/mockery/v2@v2.42.0` for mock generation
 - Run `mock/service` to generate mock files for services
 - Run `make test` to run tests
-- Run `make run/dev` to run the app in dev mode

 ## ✅Flow:
 ```